Back 2 raid more tombs

 From the shipwreck, TR2 continues to impress even more.
 We move to the snow filled mountains of Tibet, complete with an entertaining snow scooter section arriving at a massive monk temple.
 The mountains surrounding these levels bring back happy memories of TR1 and then some.

 TR2 isn’t scared of throwing you into more cunning, brutal and often scary sections to keep players at their toes.
-To avoid spoilers, the levels further in you’ll have to explore for yourself, but they're excellent.
-Just brilliant levels straight through to the ending.
+To avoid spoilers, the levels further in you’ll have to explore for yourself, but they're excellent levels all the way through to the ending.

 What helps TR2 out in favour of TR1 is the more cinematic, richer and intriguing story.
-While TR1 was exciting atmospherically, it was sparsely presented in its cutscenes, often leaving the player with hours of gameplay with no explanation.
-TR2 improves this massively, cutscenes are polished and its story flows and captivates the player far better.
-In addition to the much improved CGI cutscenes, it even uses in-game cutscenes to flesh out the script with much more dialogue than the first game.
+While TR1 excelled at loneliness and atmosphere, it was sparsely presented in its cutscenes.
+Leaving the player with hours of gameplay with no explanation.
+TR2 improves this massively.
+Cutscenes are polished and its story flows and captivates the player far better.
+In addition to the much improved CGI cutscenes, it even uses in-game cutscenes to flesh out the script with far more dialogue than the first game.

-As with other titles from this era, I usually play them with the NTSC version, TR1 was not PAL optimised anyhow.
-But after seeing slowdown occur here and there in TR1 and knowing well that TR2 was even more ambitious visually, I settled for the PAL optimised version of TR2.
-Allowing the PS1 have a 25fps chance at catching up when the framerate dropped on large areas.
+As with other titles from this era, I usually play the NTSC version, TR1 was not PAL optimised anyhow.
+But after seeing slowdown occur here and there in TR1 and knowing well that TR2 was even more ambitious, I settled for the PAL version of TR2.
+It's properly optimised for PAL and allows the PS1 a 25 fps chance at catching up when the framerate drops.
 Although, playing on a CRT its nowhere near the problems you see with modern screens and slowdown, it feels responsive regardless.

-As a little cherry on top, I found the unfiltered rougher textures of TR1 suit the PS1 output nicely, but for TR2 with its more varied locations I went with playing it on the PS2 and added the forgotten texture smoothing filter.
-Making it look less rough on the eye and it really suited the locations, I can’t think of a better usage of the PS2 on a PS1 game.
-Plus, the added bonus of speeding up loading times on the PS2 is neat too.
+As a little cherry on top, I found the unfiltered rougher textures of TR1 suit the PS1 output nicely.
+However, for TR2, with its more varied locations, I went with playing it on the PS2 and added the often forgotten texture smoothing filter.
+Making it look less rough on the eye and it really suited the locations, I can’t think of a better usage of a PS1 game running on a PS2.
+Plus, the added bonus of speeding up loading times is neat too.
 For a controller I stuck with my beloved, d-pad only, standard PS1 controller!

-TR2 did, for the Tomb Raider franchise, what RE2 did to the Resident Evil franchise: it takes the premise of the first game but adds more variation, weapons, enemies, cutscenes and overall polish to the idea and ends up being objectively the stronger title.
+Summarising then, TR2 does for the Tomb Raider franchise, what RE2 did for the Resident Evil franchise, it takes the premise of the first game but adds more variation, weapons, enemies, cutscenes and overall polish to the idea and ends up being objectively the stronger title as a whole.

 Its where the series gains its blueprint for years to come, with things like Laras costume changes and vehicles sections being used for many entries thereafter.
-Unlike RE2 though, TR2 is a sequel that takes for granted players skill being from playing the first game, harshly throwing cunning traps at you, even in the very first level.
+Unlike RE2 though, TR2 is a sequel that takes for granted players skill from playing the first game.
+Harshly throwing cunning traps at you, even in the very first level.
 TR2 can be brutally hard in sections, requiring many a restart from your save.

-Personally, I'm more drawn artistically to TR1, as with the first Resident Evil, for their empty, darker and lonelier approach to tension and atmosphere, but overall, the sequels have more refined gameplay and are the better overall products when it comes to variation, presentation and appealing momentum.
+Personally, I'm more drawn atmospherically to TR1, as with the first Resident Evil; their empty, darker and lonelier approach to tension.
+That said, overall, the sequels have more refined gameplay and better when it comes to variation, presentation and appealing momentum.
 Most players will prefer the lean towards more action anyhow and thus the sequels are the most cherished in hindsight.

 What a landmark title to finally completely finish, its right up there with the first game, but for me I prefer slightly the pace and atmosphere of the first.
-For most others though, this is a six on the dice.
+For most others though, this is their favourite.